gtemple/cgr-league/readme.md

 ## CGR Racing League - Official League Site
+This site is live!
+Visit it at https://cgr-league.net

 The CGR Racing League site is a passion project that you can visit to stay up to date on the current standings as well go through the statistical history of the league.